-Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); appearing in woods under hardwoods or conifers, often in the vicinity of, or fruiting from, well rotted, moss covered stumps; growing gregariously or in loose troops; summer and fall; reported from eastern North America and from Washington.
-The illustrated and described collections are from Michigan and Québec.
+Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); appearing in woods under hardwoods or conifers, often in the vicinity of, or fruiting from, well-rotted, moss-covered stumps; growing gregariously or in loose troops; summer and fall; originally described from New Jersey; distributed in North America from roughly the Great Lakes to the east and north.
+The illustrated and described collections are from Michigan.

 Cap: 25–65 mm across; convex, becoming broadly convex, nearly flat, or shallowly depressed; dry or slightly tacky; innately, finely fibrillose at first, becoming minutely scaly; reddish orange to orange when young and fresh, fading to pale orange.

 Stem: 30–60 mm long; 4–10 mm thick; equal; dry; bald; pale orange to yellow, with a white base.

 Spore Print: White.